-all of the terms of the above policy.
-I am award Confidentiality Policy and I agree to honor its t e that my individual clinical site will have
+By signing this document, I understand and agree that I have read and will comply with all of the terms of the above policy.
+I am aware that my individual clinical site will have a Confidentiality Policy and I agree to honor its terms.

-Student name (please print clearly) omic.

-Student Signature Date
+Student name (please print clearly) Student Signature Date